zextras/tech-doc/source/carbonio/_management/mobile.rst

 ~~~~~~~~~~~~~

 The Mobile DoS Filter is entirely configured at global level via CLI,
-with command :command:`zxsuite config global set|get|clear`.
+with command :command:`carbonio config global set|get|clear`.
 Specific
-info for each property can be obtained via :command:`zxsuite config
+info for each property can be obtained via :command:`carbonio config
 info attribute [name]`, where `[name]` is one of the following:

 -  ``mobileAntiDosServiceEnabled``: enable the Mobile DoS Filter